LimePoint/opschain/docs/reference/concepts/properties.md

 #### Setting environment variables example

-An example of setting environment variables can be seen in the [Confluent example](https://github.com/LimePoint/opschain-examples-confluent).
-The [`environment_properties.json`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/environment_properties.json) includes the `TF_IN_AUTOMATION` environment variable to instruct Terraform that it is running in non-human interactive mode.
+An example of setting environment variables can be seen in the [Ansible example](https://github.com/LimePoint/opschain-examples-ansible).
+The [`project_properties.json`](https://github.com/LimePoint/opschain-examples-ansible/blob/master/project_properties.json) contains the credentials to be able to successfully login to your AWS account.

 ## Licence & authors